-- Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 January 2015 - Gloucestershire Guidance Booklet for Professionals working with Children and Young People (025yrs) with Additional Needs including SEND.
-Second Edition 2016 - o Children and Families Act 2014 - o The National Curriculum in England KS1 & KS2 Framework document Sept 2013 - o Keeping Children Safe in Education Policy 2023 - o Safeguarding Policy - o Accessibility and Equality Policy inc Plan - Teachers Standards 2012 - This Policy is created by the SENDCO with the SEND Governor in liaison with the SLT, all staff and parents of pupils with SEND with regard to current reform.
+- o Equality Act 2010: advice for schools DfE Feb 2013 - SEND Code of Practice 0-25 January 2015 - Gloucestershire Guidance Booklet for Professionals working with Children and Young People (025yrs) with Additional Needs including SEND.
+Second Edition 2016 - Children and Families Act 2014 - The National Curriculum in England KS1 & KS2 Framework document Sept 2013 - Keeping Children Safe in Education Policy 2024 - Safeguarding Policy - Accessibility and Equality Policy inc Plan - Teachers Standards 2012 - This Policy is created by the SENDCO with the SEND Governor in liaison with the SLT, all staff and parents of pupils with SEND with regard to current reform.